-Musical Biography Research Network Convened by Paul Watt (Monash University) and Christopher Wiley (University of … Continue reading Musical Biography
+Musical Biography Research Network Convenors: Dr Paul Watt (Monash University) and Dr Christopher Wiley … Continue reading Musical Biography

 Music Notation Research Group

-Convener Professor Cat Hope Participants Assoc Prof Thomas Reiner Dr Ryan Ross Smith Aaron Wyatt … Continue reading Music Notation Research Group
+Convener: Professor Cat Hope Participants Assoc Prof Thomas Reiner Dr Ryan Ross Smith Aaron Wyatt Dr … Continue reading Music Notation Research Group

 Nineteenth-Century Studies Research Unit

-The Nineteenth-Century Studies Research Unit is a locus for research in all aspects of the … Continue reading Nineteenth-Century Studies Research Unit
+Convenor: Dr Paul Watt The Nineteenth-Century Studies Research Unit is a locus for research in … Continue reading Nineteenth-Century Studies Research Unit

 20th and 21st century Romanian Musical Culture